 The number of tips trended down in 2021: from 71 in 2020 to 49 in 2021.
 We plan to renew and expand outreach activities and improve our website so it is clearer to potential tipsters that we only investigate tips related to the City of Portland.
 Outreach has been limited by remote work and Covid-19 restrictions.

 Send us more tips

-If you think something is wrong in Portland City government, make sure we know it, too.
-The Fraud Hotline receives reports of suspected fraud, waste, or misuse of City resources by City employees, contractors, board members, or anyone representing the City.
+If you think something is amiss in how Portland City government is operating, make sure we know it, too.
+The Fraud Hotline receives reports of suspected fraud, waste, or abuse of position by City employees, contractors, board members, or anyone representing the City.
 Anyone can file a report, and you can choose to be anonymous.
-We’ll investigate and report results back to you.
+We’ll investigate tips within the purview of the hotline and report results back to you.

-You have the right to report anonymously.
 Hotline reports go to an outside vendor to ensure security and confidentiality.
-If you wish to remain anonymous and not provide contact information, please note the Report Key that is provided when you’ve filled out the report form or completed a call to the hotline.
-We can use the vendor’s online portal to communicate and share documents without ever knowing your name or contact information.
+If you wish to remain anonymous and not provide contact information, please note the Report Key number that is provided once you’ve filled out the report form or completed a call to the hotline.
+If we have follow-up questions, we can communicate them to that number through the vendor’s online portal and exchange documents without ever knowing your name or contact information.